Agsikap3D/Voron-0.2-Mods/V0.2 Hexy Stealth Thermistor Mount/README.md

 # Voron 0.2 Hexy Stealth Thermistor Mount
+:warning: This mod requires a threaded end hole for one of the Z extrusions.
+:warning: This mod requires a new backplate with a hole for passing the wires.
+(Printer specific, there are tons of mods online)

 ![Image](https://github.com/user-attachments/assets/d2abddae-3259-4e9d-8e1b-cd5648da2176)

 Custom thermistor bracket that hides the wires and has a hexagon flavor.